Don’t worry mom I haven’t been fired (yet)!

 Pennsylvania will have to grapple with determining the solution to the broken financing system for the UC program.
 The possibilities appear to be tax increases and benefit cuts.
 Enormous benefit cuts would be needed even to stop federal borrowing, much less to repay the $3 billion debt.
 UC benefits already replace only 50% of wages at most, so a significant benefit cut would reduce them to a small percentage of lost income – not nearly enough for unemployed families to keep their heads above water.

 Moreover, federal extended UC benefits are based on state payments.
-With the recent announcement of a deal to extend the federal program for an additional 13 months, if Pennsylvania were to cut state benefits, our long-term unemployed would experience a comparable loss of extended benefits paid entirely by the federal government during those 13 months.
+With the recent announcement of a deal to extend the federal program for an additional 13 months, if Pennsylvania were to cut state benefits, our long-term cheap viagra canada unemployed would experience a comparable loss of extended benefits paid entirely by the federal government during those 13 months.

 Instead, the taxable wage base – the amount of wages on which UC taxes are paid – must be significantly increased.
 It has not increased from its current level of $8,000 in 26 years.
 If it had kept pace with statewide wage increases, it would currently be $20,000.
 Pennsylvania’s $8,000 taxable wage base compares poorly to the other states around the country, where the national average is $12,214.
 39 states have a higher taxable wage base, including 14 states that have taxable wage bases over $20,000 (the highest taxable wage base being $36,800, in Washington State).
 Pennsylvania must come into the mainstream on the level of its taxable wage base to resolve its solvency problems.

 Jay Ostrich’s op-ed on the shooting in Tucson is a sad commentary on the state of personal responsibility in the commonwealth.
-The grim facts are these: a mentally ill young man committed a heinous act of political violence that lead to the death and severe injury of innocent people.
-An important lesson of this tragedy is that we all have a personal responsibility to not promote violence when engaging the public about our political views.
+The grim facts are these: a mentally ill young man committed a heinous act of political violence that lead to the death and severe injury of innocent people. online pharmacy no prescription An important lesson of this tragedy is that we all have a personal responsibility to not promote violence when engaging the public about our political views.
 This is a lesson that Ostrich’s own Commonwealth Foundation recently learned when it canceled a fundraiser where donors were to fire rounds into a General Motors car decorated with the signs like “Obamacare”.
 Such a fundraiser is not illegal nor should it be but it was in bad taste even before the shooting in Tucson.
 Inexplicably Ostrich misses this lesson and instead attempts to make the tragedy in Tucson about the legitimacy of his political goals.
 Even in the wake of the tragedy in Tucson no one questions Ostrich’s right to express his views.
 But we all bear a personal responsibility to not use our freedom to incite and encourage violence.
 In a healthy society we settle our disagreements at the ballot box and in the courts not with bullets.
 This Monday we celebrate the memory of Dr. Martin Luther King Jr who in the face of violence and real oppression advocated for non-violent resistance as a means of advancing the cause of freedom.
 We all bear a weighty responsibility to live up to King’s example.